$W$-Boson Mass Anomaly from Scale Invariant 2HDM: Abstract

 \section{Abstract}

 The recently reported measurement of the $W$-boson mass by CDF-II collaboration is significantly heavier than that of the Standard Model prediction.
-We study this anomaly in the scale invariant Two-Higgs-Doublet-Model (2HDM) with a $\mathbb{Z}_2$ symmetry to avoid the flavor-changing-neutral-current (FCNC).
-In this scenario the Higgs particle is the classically massless scalon in the scale invariant 2HDM gaining its mass by radiative corrections, hence being naturally light.
+We study this anomaly in the scale invariant Two-Higgs-Doublet-Model (SI-2HDM) with a $\mathbb{Z}_2$ symmetry to avoid the flavor-changing-neutral-current (FCNC).
+In this scenario the Higgs particle is the classically massless scalon in the SI-2HDM gaining its mass by radiative corrections, hence being naturally light.
 Moreover, because of the scale symmetry the model is more predictive respect to the generic 2HDM.
-We show that the oblique parameters depending on the masses of the charged and CP-even (CP-odd) neutral scalar components of the 2HDM denoted respectively by $m_{H^\pm}$ and $m_h$ ($m_A$), are large enough to accommodate the $W$-boson mass anomaly in the model.
-There are as well viable regions in the mass spectrum of the scale invariant 2HDM that evade the experimental bounds from colliders on the charged Higgs.
+We show that the oblique parameters depending on the masses of the charged and CP-even (CP-odd) neutral scalar components of the SI-2HDM denoted respectively by $M_{H^\pm}$ and $M_h$ ($M_A$), are large enough to accommodate the $W$-boson mass anomaly in the model.
+There are as well viable regions in the mass spectrum of the SI-2HDM that evade the experimental bounds from colliders on the charged Higgs and neutral scalars.